Wei Hongguang: Biography

 Deputy Communist Party Secretary of Zhongshan.
 In February 2000 he was transferred to Zhuhai and appointed Deputy Communist Party Secretary and Secretary of the Municipal Commission for Discipline Inspection there.
 In February 2008 he became Deputy Communist Party Secretary of Yangjiang, rising to Communist Party Secretary in September 2012.
 In March 2016 he was transferred to Zhanjiang and appointed Communist Party Secretary and chairman of the Standing Committee of Zhanjiang Municipal People's Congress.
 He became Party Branch Secretary of Guangdong Provincial Development and Reform Commission in March 2017, and served until May 2018, when he was appointed deputy secretary-general of Guangdong.

-He is a delegate to the 19th National Congress of the Chinese Communist Party.
+He was a delegate to the 19th National Congress of the Chinese Communist Party.

 Investigation

 On January 11, 2020, he was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of the People's Republic of China, for "serious violations of regulations and laws".

 On January 14, 2021, he was expelled from the CCP and dismissed from public office.